mezis/blurrily/README.md

-# Blurrily
+# Blurrily — Fast fuzzy text search

-TODO: Write a gem description
+This will be a C version of [fuzzily](http://github.com/mezis/fuzzily), a Ruby gem to perform fuzzy text searching.

+WORK IN PROGRESS.

 ## Installation